kolkhis/tech-notes/linux/bash/variables.md

 readable, as well as easier to edit and maintain.

-By default, `declare` will make a **globally-scoped** variable.
+By default, `declare` will make a **globally-scoped** variable (when used outside of a function).
 That means that the variable can be accessed in any location within the same script.

 An exception to this is if you use a subshell.
 If you use a subshell, the variable **must** be **exported** for the variable to be used.